Note that Eagle Palms are NOT considered "Ranks" by BSA.

 After becoming an Eagle Scout, you may earn Palms by completing the following requirements:

-1. Be active in your troop and patrol for at least 3 months after becoming an Eagle Scout or after the award
+1. Be active in your troop and patrol for at least three months after becoming an Eagle Scout or after award

 of last Palm.

-2. Demonstrate Scout spirit by living the Scout Oath (Promise) and Scout Law in your everyday life.
+Oath and Scout Law in your everyday life.